noynaert/csc346handouts/README.md

   * Interfaces
 * Helper Classes
   * Static methods and fields
-* Swing as an example of inheritance running rampant in the streets (as time permits)
+* JavaFX as an example of inheritance running rampant in the streets (as time permits)

 ### Unit 03 Spring Framework